-Your child will benefit from extra rest for a day or two after the operation.
-It is best to keep them off school for 2 to 3 days.
-They can return to sporting activities such as PE, bike riding, swimming, etc. after 2 weeks, avoiding contact sports for 6-8 weeks.
+Your child may benefit from extra rest for a day or two after the operation.
+It is advisable to keep them off school for 2-4 days.
+Gentle sporting activities, such as swimming, walking, running, etc. can be resumed at 2 weeks.
+They can return to contact sports (for example, football and rugby), riding a bike and strenuous exercise (such as, PE) after 4 weeks.